john-blanton-jr/john-blanton-jr/README.md

 ## 🌟 About Me
 In my free time, I often start new projects and learn new technologies.
-The rapid evolution of technology captivates me, and I'm thrilled to be a part of this dynamic landscape
+The rapid evolution of technology captivates me, and I'm thrilled to be a part of this dynamic landscape.

 When I am not nerding out on the computer you can find me tending to my garden, exploring trails, fishing, or cherishing moments with my family and our three pups.